nzinov/delta_calibrator/README.md

 #Delta calibrator

-This program automatically calibrates delta 3d printer with Marlin RC7 firmware.
+This program automatically calibrates delta 3d printer running Marlin RC7 firmware with custom addition (https://github.com/nzinov/Marlin/tree/RCBugFix).

-Initial settings are loaded from the printer and new values are automatically written back.
+Initial settings are automatically loaded from the printer and new values are written back.

-Implementation of parameters calculator was taken from https://github.com/payala/DeltaTuner
+Implementation of parameters calculator has been taken from https://github.com/payala/DeltaTuner

-Now the program is quite dirty and doesn't has any parameters.
+Now the program is quite dirty and doesn't have any parameters.

 Printrun (https://github.com/kliment/Printrun) is required